jmagman/flutter-wiki/Issue-hygiene.md

 soon but for which we don't yet have an owner.
 The "Declined customer request" milestone indicates an issue that we do not intend to address on the timescale requested (typically this means not for 6+ months).

-Each week, we check any bug with the `P0`, `P1`, and `P2` labels.
-If we can find an owner for such a bug right away, it will be assigned a bucket milestone and given an explicit assignee.
-If we cannot, then it will be put into either the "Unassigned customer work" milestone or the "Declined customer request" milestone.

 If you are a customer and your bug is placed in the "Declined customer request" milestone, please escalate with your team contact.